benborgers/www/posts/node-spawn-callback.md

 ---
 title: How to get callback when Node.js spawn execution is done
 date: 2020-07-01
+tags:
-tags: programming
+    - programming
+    - javascript
 ---
 The built-in `child_process` Node.js package has a `spawn` method that allows you to run a terminal command.

 There's no built-in way of running a function when the command has finished executing, but `spawn` *does* give us access to a "done" event when the command finishes executing.

 ```jsx
 const { spawn } = require('child_process')